'Dunric, you have come to save me. I am in the dungeons far below. I know I can count on you.'

 - Turning them to stone then crumbling them to rubble.

 - Degloving their entire bodies, humorously leaving their skeletons still standing, even after leaving the combat screen.

-- Administering a lethal dose of electricity.
+- Administering a lethal dose of electricity, complete with visible skeleton.

-- Fountain of Youth: One of the features of the dungeon, as you come to hear about.
+- One of the features of the dungeon, as you come to hear about.
 It's also the reason why Mordamir wants the dragon dead: Mordamir's people wiped the dragons out to get at the Fountain and the associated immortality, but they missed one, which returned the favor on the conquerors but missed Mordamir.